Asbestosis

 To diagnose asbestosis, doctors will take note of your symptoms and ask if you were ever exposed to asbestos.
 Doctor using a stethoscope on a patient

-From there, doctors may listen to your breathing through a stethoscope.
+Doctors may then listen to your breathing through a stethoscope.
 They’ll want to hear if the lungs crackle as you inhale and exhale and will also note if you have trouble breathing.

 Next, they'll likely take a chest X-ray or a computed tomography (CT) scan to look for problems in your lungs.